Samannoy-utah/Covid-Dashboard-ME-6250/README.md

 * The **ScrapeWebsite.py** file is used as the data scraping module that has all included functions and implementations. <br>
   * It includes the function named **scrape_country** which takes in 2 arguments- country and optional website URL (However, the current version of the code works only with the worldometer website)
+  * Specifically, **scrape_country** finds all of the instances of scripts with type "text/javascript" to narrow down to the charts on the country-specific page, removes the whitespace, and searches for the known starting and ending keywords for desired information.
+From there, daily death information and cumulative death information are extracted from their respective graphs.
 * The **writeJSON.py** file is a custom code that utilizes Pandas library to prepare the JSON file from the scraped data and generates the JSON file with the passed arguments. <br>
   * The function prepares the JSON file with the data in the following order: Date, TotalDeaths,TotalDeathsNormalized, DailyDeaths, DailyDeathsNormalized
   * The data is then saved as **(date_of_scraping)_(countryname).JSON**